 - NOTE: When you are setting up internet access in your home, you must establish an account with an internet service provider (ISP).
 To purchase internet service and a modem, contact a local ISP.
-The ISP will help set up the modem, install a network cable to connect your wireless router to the modem, and test the internet service. - 1.
-Be sure that the WLAN device is on. - On the taskbar, select the network status icon, and then connect to one of the available networks.
+The ISP will help set up the modem, install a network cable to connect your wireless router to the modem, and test the internet service. - Be sure that the WLAN device is on. - 2.
+On the taskbar, select the network status icon to open the Quick Settings menu.
+Select the arrow next to the wireless icon, and the connect to one of the available networks.